maglub/rpi-sous-vide/README.md

 * One sample take ca 0.9 seconds on a Raspberry Pi Zero, and 0.8 seconds on a Raspberry Pi 3B, so don't expect this to work in very fast changing environments.

-# Feedback/bugs/feature requests
+# Feedback/bugs/feature requests/Contributions

 Please provide any bug reports, feature requests or other feedback in the Issue tracker here in this project.
+I happily receive contributions!

 * https://github.com/maglub/rpi-sous-vide/issues